onosproject/onos-config/docs/cli.md

   onos config [command]

 Available Commands:
-  add         Add a config resource get         Get config resources rollback    Rolls-back a network configuration change watch       Watch for updates to a config resource type
+  add             Add a config resource compact-changes Takes a snapshot of network and device changes config          Manage the CLI configuration get             Get config resources rollback        Rolls-back a network change snapshot        Commands for managing snapshots watch           Watch for updates to a config resource type

 Flags:
   -h, --help                     help for config
+      --no-tls                   if present, do not use TLS --service-address string   the onos-config service address (default "onos-config:5150") --tls-cert-path string     the path to the TLS certificate --tls-key-path string      the path to the TLS key

 Use "onos config [command] --help" for more information about a command.
 ```